dsmyda/Janet/README.md

 - OpenAI language models
 - Query parser supporting 20+ dialects, including Postgres, Presto, BigQuery and Snowflake
 - Schema introspection and query execution in 5 dialects, with community support for 10+ others
-- PII detection to prevent accidental data leaks (planned)
+- PII detection to prevent accidental data leaks
 - Support for quering CSV and TSV files (planned)
 - Integration with Discord and Slack (planned)